Field-induced compensation of magnetic exchange as the possible origin of reentrant superconductivity in UTe$_2$: Introduction

 \section{Introduction}

+Superconductivity is notoriously fragile under magnetic field, all the more when the superconducting critical temperature is small.
+However, the sensitivity of superconductors to magnetic field is influenced by a variety of factors.
+For example, a whole class of strongly correlated electron systems called "heavy fermions" exhibits critical fields several orders of magnitude larger than other superconducting systems with similar \Tc (usually sub-Kelvin), precisely because the quasi particles possess heavy effective masses, or equivalently, very slow Fermi velocities\ \cite{Brison1997,Pfleiderer2009,Onuki2018}.
+In many heavy-fermion materials, the upper critical field is limited at low temperatures by the paramagnetic limit that arises from the Zeeman coupling of the Cooper pair spins to the external field\ \cite{Clogston1962,Chandrasekhar1962}.
+In other superconductors, only a strong 2D character may allow for enhanced upper critical fields close to that limit.

-The discovery of superconductivity (SC) in the heavy-fermion metal \UTe with a relatively high critical temperature \Tc$\approx 2\,$K triggered much excitement as it is a potential candidate for topological spin-triplet SC\ \cite{RanScience2019,AokiJPSJ2019} with multiple unconventional superconducting phases\ \cite{Nakamine2019, Fujibayashi2022OrderParam, JiaoNature2020, Hayes2021, Ran2019extreme, BraithwaiteCommPhys2019, LinNPJ2020, AokiJPSJ2020, ThomasPRB2021, KnafoCommPhys2021, Aoki2021Pressure, RosuelPRX2023}.
-Spin-triplet SC is expected to arise as a consequence of magnetic fluctuations in strongly correlated materials.
+The recent discovery of superconductivity (SC) in the heavy-fermion metal \UTe\ \cite{RanScience2019} with a critical temperature \Tc$\approx 2\,$K, triggered much excitement, as its critical field reaches values approaching those of high-Tc superconductors.
+Moreover, \UTe appeared very quickly as a potential candidate for topological spin-triplet SC\ \cite{RanScience2019,AokiJPSJ2019} with multiple unconventional superconducting phases under field or pressure\ \cite{Nakamine2019, Fujibayashi2022OrderParam, JiaoNature2020, Hayes2021, Ran2019extreme, BraithwaiteCommPhys2019, LinNPJ2020, AokiJPSJ2020, ThomasPRB2021, KnafoCommPhys2021, Aoki2021Pressure, RosuelPRX2023}.
+Spin-triplet SC is a rare phenomenon, expected to arise as a consequence of magnetic fluctuations in strongly correlated materials.
 It is characterized by a particularly high stability against external magnetic fields due to the suppression of Pauli depairing.
 Indeed, a key characteristic of \UTe is an anisotropic upper critical field, \Hc, that exceeds the paramagnetic limit along all field orientations\ \cite{RanScience2019,Knebel2019}.
-In particular, SC survives up to a metamagnetic transition at approximately $\mu_0$\Hm$=35\,$T, for field oriented along the magnetically hard $b$-direction\ \cite{Knebel2019, Ran2019extreme, RosuelPRX2023}.
+In particular, SC survives up to a metamagnetic transition at approximately $\mu_0$\Hm$=35\,$T, for field oriented along the magnetically hard $b$ direction\ \cite{Knebel2019, Ran2019extreme, RosuelPRX2023}.
 These findings resemble those reported for ferromagnetic superconductors, such as UCoGe and URhGe\ \cite{Aoki2009UCoGe,Levy2005URhGe}.
 More surprising, the compound is able to reestablish SC even at higher fields, just above $\mu_0$\Hm at $\sim40\,$T for field oriented at $\theta\approx 30^\circ$ away from $b$ towards the $c$ axis\ \cite{Ran2019extreme}.